One benefit of hitting menopause should be that you no longer experience the dreaded pain of menstruating, right? Riiiiight?

 There’s no one-size-fits-all to this thing.

-So rather than ask if cramps after menopause are “normal,” we are going to ask whether they can be harmful to you.
+So rather than answer if cramps after menopause are “normal,” we’re focusing on whether they can be harmful to you.

 For starters, let’s take a look at what menopause actually is.